 They don’t want to be left alone or they may become very depressed and destructive.

-Check Shih Poo Pros and Cons in details.
+Check Shih Poo Pros and Cons in detail.

 Shih Poo Health Issues:

-Shih Poos have several health issues and diseases that they may develop from time to time.
+To know about a dog’s health is important before you get it.
+Like all the other breeds, Shih Poos also have several health issues and diseases that they may develop from time to time.
 So, it is better to consider and address these issues before adopting a Shih Poo.

 Progressive Retinal Atrophy